treehouses/treehouses.github.io/pages/vi/github-issues.md

 ### Commit Message Style Guide

-Because the commits you will be making on this markdown wiki are fairly basic, it is not necessary to enforce a wordy commit style.
+Because the commits you will be making on this Markdown wiki are fairly basic, it is not necessary to enforce a wordy commit style.
 However, in the future, when you start to work on more complex projects, it is helpful to write your commit messages in a certain way.
 Here is an article on [how to write good commit messages](https://chris.beams.io/posts/git-commit/).

-For edits to this markdown wiki, we recommend that your commit messages only consist of the subject line (refer to the article for more on what the subject is).
+For edits to this Markdown wiki, we recommend that your commit messages only consist of the subject line (refer to the article for more on what the subject is).
 Rules 2-5 are the most important:

 * Limit the subject line to 50 characters
 * Capitalize the subject line